elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-is-a-2x2-table-constructed-for-epidemiologic-data-and-what-information-does-it-provide.md

 url: /learn/health-studies/questions/how-is-a-2x2-table-constructed-for-epidemiologic-data-and-what-information-does-it-provide
 score: -1.0
 related_article1:
-    id: 163227
+    id: 163073
     title: >-
-        What is the significance of measuring disease frequency over a consistent time interval?
+        How is person-years of observation calculated, and why is it important in dynamic populations?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-measuring-disease-frequency-over-a-consistent-time-interval
+    url: /learn/health-studies/questions/how-is-personyears-of-observation-calculated-and-why-is-it-important-in-dynamic-populations
 related_article2:
-    id: 163325
+    id: 163071
     title: >-
-        What is the difference between fixed and dynamic populations in epidemiology?
+        How do prevalence and incidence differ in terms of existing and new cases?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-difference-between-fixed-and-dynamic-populations-in-epidemiology
+    url: /learn/health-studies/questions/how-do-prevalence-and-incidence-differ-in-terms-of-existing-and-new-cases
 related_article3:
-    id: 163346
+    id: 163068
     title: >-
-        How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
+        How is prevalence calculated, and what does it indicate about a population?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
+    url: /learn/health-studies/questions/how-is-prevalence-calculated-and-what-does-it-indicate-about-a-population
 related_article4:
-    id: 163335
+    id: 163077
     title: >-
-        How do prevalence and incidence differ in terms of existing and new cases?
+        How is the population attributable proportion (PAR%) calculated, and why is it important in public health?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-prevalence-and-incidence-differ-in-terms-of-existing-and-new-cases
+    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-why-is-it-important-in-public-health
 related_article5:
-    id: 163234
+    id: 163071
     title: >-
         How do prevalence and incidence differ in terms of existing and new cases?
     subject: Health Studies